Al Thumama (Doha)

 Al-Thumama (الثمامة) is a district in Doha in Qatar.
-It is one of five sites for the government-sponsored project to develop reservoirs in the country.
-The reservoirs, once completed at the estimated date of 2017, are expected to be the largest in the world in their category.
-It is one of the venues for the Qatar 2022 World Cup.
+It comprises one of five mega reservoirs for Qatar, designed to improve water security.
+Completed in 2020, the reservoirs are among the largest in the world in their category.
+The district’s Al Thumama Stadium served as one of the venues for the Qatar 2022 World Cup.

 As one of Doha's newer districts, the area is well-planned and was laid out according to a strict grid pattern.
 City authorities first planned the district in the 1990s, and since then it has grown at a fast rate.
 It is primarily a residential district, with Qataris and Arab expatriates being the most common groups to reside here.
 Doha's road system is well-connected to the area, with important roads such as the E Ring Road, F Ring Road and Al Matar Street running through it.
 Furthermore, it is close to Hamad International Airport.

 Etymology

 The district derives its name from a plant that grows abundantly in the area.
-Known locally as "thumam" (Latin name Panicum turgidum), it is a sod-forming perennial grass adapted to desert climates.
+Known locally as thumam (Latin name Panicum turgidum), it is a sod-forming perennial grass adapted to desert climates.